Flammability, Smoke Emission & Toxicity

 All materials used in the vehicle shall comply with the flammability; smoke emission, toxic gas, and fire retardation requirements specified herein.

-Materials used in the construction of the vehicle shall meet the requirements contained in this section, 49 CFR 238.103, Appendix B to Part 238, and NFPA 130 - 2014.
+Materials used in the construction of the vehicle shall meet the requirements contained in this section, 49 CFR 238.103, Appendix B to Part 238, and NFPA 130 - 2023.

 Should a conflict exist between the NFPA and Federal requirements and requirements listed elsewhere in these provisions, the more restrictive shall govern.
-Note: the FRP smoke requirement has been modified to a more restrictive value to improve smoke characteristics for tunnel operation.

 Materials used in the construction of the vehicle shall be selected to minimize the total combustible material content of the vehicle.